 It can be quite warm still in September and October, but when the sun goes down at night it gets quite cool.
-Be sure to bring jackets or hoodies for littles, and maybe yourself as well.
+Be sure to bring jackets or hoodies for your little ones, and maybe yourself as well.

-Take advantage of that three hours before the party
+Take advantage of that three to four hours before the party

-Like I mentioned above, party guests gain entry to BOTH parks three hours before the party starts.
-Take advantage of that time and head over to Disney California Adventure to enjoy the Halloween decor in that park.
-Then you can get to Disneyland at the start of the party to enjoy the low crowds.
-Be aware that DCA tends to be very crowded on party days as other guests know that Disneyland will close early and often go over there.
+Like I mentioned above, party guests gain entry to the park three to four hours before the party starts (length depends on party date).
+Take advantage of that time and head over to Disney California Adventure to enjoy the Halloween decor in that park and grab a bite to eat before getting to the party festivities.

 Do NOT try to hit Magic Morning the next day